Introduction

 In order to maximize the rate of block indexing, Hybrid Substrate will request multiple blocks simultaneously according to the queue depth parameter.

 Currently, this only applies when indexing old blocks.
 Head blocks are indexed one-at-a-time.
 When indexing a fully synced node this is fine because head blocks arrive slowly.
 But when indexing a syncing node the head blocks arrive too quickly and the indexer falls behind.
-A future release of Hybrid Substrate will index old and head blocks using the queue.
+A future release will index old and head blocks using the queue.

 Example Output